Third World Liberation Front strikes of 1968

-Black Student Union & Third World Liberation Front strike at San Francisco State College
+Black Student Union & Third World Liberation Front Strike at San Francisco State College

 The student and faculty strike started on November 6, 1968 and lasted until March 21, 1969, making it the longest strike by students at an academic institution in the United States.
 The strikes arose to protest the perpetual Eurocentric lens on education, as the demands of the strikers included an establishment of an autonomous department for Ethnic Studies, more faculty of color representation, and more representation of students of color on campus.
 John H. Bunzel writes that the students felt that "education from kindergarten to college under the authority of the white community failed to focus on subject matter that was germane to the life experiences of the people in the minority community."

 Origins

-The contention between students and administration can be traced to May 2, 1967, when students orchestrated a sit-in at the office of the newly appointed president of the university, Dr. John Summerskill, in protest of the Selective Students Committee's access to students' academic standing.
-Subsequent events, which included the suspension and firing of high-profile educators of color.
+The contention between students and administration can be traced to May 2, 1967, when students orchestrated a sit-in at the office of the newly appointed president of the university, Dr. John Summerskill, in protest of the Selective Service Committee's access to students' academic standing.
+Subsequent events included the suspension and firing of high-profile educators of color.
 The Black Student Union, and The Black Communications Group, seeing the need of the other ethnic student groups to organize, led the Black student organizers to expedite the formation at San Francisco State College of the Third World Liberation Front.

 One year to the day before the strike, the editor of the student newspaper The Daily Gator, James Vaszko, was attacked by several Black students on November 7, 1967.
 The "Gator incident", as it was called, occurred after he wrote an editorial petitioning the Carnegie Corporation of New York to withhold funds from proposed "service programs" including classes in Black history and culture requested by the Black Student Union.
 After six assailants were arrested and suspended, the BSU held a press conference in order to elucidate the reasons for the classes they advocated.
 These programs were to be established to "awaken and develop Black awareness and consciousness," according to the San Francisco Strike Collection.
 The rising tension between students prompted the formation of a faculty committee by President Summerskill.
 Individuals sympathetic to the six suspended students began protesting in the administration building at San Francisco State College, leading Summerskill to close the campus.
 During this period, there were also protests against the Vietnam War, further heightening tensions between the administration and students.
 On February 22, 1968, Dr. Summerskill resigned from his post as of the following school year, to be later replaced by Dr. Robert Smith.

 As tension continued to rise, BSU & the Third World Liberation Front occupied the school's YMCA on March 23, 1968, forcing all YMCA employees to leave.
 Despite demands from President Summerskill to evacuate the premises, the students remained in protest to keep a revered faculty member as a professor.
 They listed their demands as: